-Becoming a new parent is such an exciting, wonderful time but also comes along with all those wonderful questions once your gorgeous little person has arrived… my favorites are “is she good?” and “does baby sleep through the night yet?”.
+Becoming a new parent is such an exciting, wonderful time but also comes along with all those wonderful questions once your gorgeous little person has arrived… my favourites are “is she good?” and “does baby sleep through the night yet?”.
 Parenting is already stressful without feeling that you need to live up to a standard of having “a good baby”.
 These questions are just harmless but can sometimes make you feel like you have failed before you have even begun.

 The Fourth trimester is for living in your brand new baby bubble and getting to know this new tiny person.

-Newborn sleep is completely different to adult sleep.
-While a very small amount of babies may sleep for extremely long stretches from a very young age, the majority will wake every 2-3 hours to feed or for comfort and this is completely normal newborn behavior.
+Newborn sleep is completely different from adult sleep.
+While a very small amount of babies may sleep for extremely long stretches from a very young age, the majority will wake every 2-3 hours to feed or for comfort and this is completely normal newborn behaviour.
 Human beings are mammals and we are designed to have our little ones close by until they reach greater independence which comes from parents being responsive in the early years.